Treating your bugs as if they're our own

 3. Building and supporting a crash reporter was a lot of work.

-This meant if you wanted access to application crash data you had to build and maintain a crash reporter in-house.
+However, back in the day, there wasn't a self-service crash reporting tool available on the open market.
+If you wanted access to application crash data, you had to build and maintain a crash reporter in-house.

 For larger companies, this wasn't an issue.
 The company that Dave worked for could afford to throw a team of six developers full-time at building and maintaining a crash reporter.

+Sensing market and developer need—the team started building and expanding on the BugSplat project in 2004.
 Nights and weekends were dedicated to development as the team fell quickly into the heady experience of building something new, fun, and exciting.

-In 2004, BugSplat was launched with our friends at Sketchup being the first customer.
+In 2004, BugSplat was launched with our friends at SketchUp being the first customer.

-Through it all we’ve maintained a laser focus on providing our users with the best possible data on application crashes, keeping our application easy to use, building the features important to our users, and providing excellent customer support.
+Through it all, we've maintained a laser focus on providing our users with the best possible data on application crashes, keeping our application easy to use, building the features important to our users, and providing excellent customer support.

 If you're a BugSplat user, thank you for making this happen.
 If you're not a user yet, please consider signing up.